darasus/ai-blog/content/how-to-debug-your-code-like-a-pro.md

   considered useful.
 Stage 5 - Frustration - A feature that is missing, broken, or doesn’t work as expected.
 Stage 4 - Necessities - These. are features that are nice to have but not essential but help solve a specific problem.
+intro: "Are you an exceptional programmer?
+Sure, you can code in multiple programming languages fluently, debug any issues you encounter, and implement algorithms like a pro.
+But what happens when your code crashes again and again?
+Or it works perfectly on paper but not in practice?
+What do you do when you have no idea what’s going wrong or why the code isn’t working as intended?
+  Well, if that sounds like you — as a programmer — then keep reading because we have some good news for you!
+Debugging your code is one of the most challenging and demanding tasks as a coder.
+It requires patience, precision, and analytical skills to identify where things aren’t working correctly and why.
+However, with the right strategies and techniques, debugging your code doesn’t need to be a painful process.
+Here are some helpful tips on how to debug your code like a pro:"
 ---

 ## Kano Analysis